Two Rivers Regional Council assistance programs.

 Scholarships from CSBG are available to income-eligible individuals who will be attending an approved school in Illinois.
 This can be an Illinois university, college or community college.
 Students must have at least a C grade point average and be enrolled as a full time student, with at minimum 10+ credit hours or more.

 The CSBG free School Supply Program is offered to income-eligible students in grades K-12.
 Qualifying, low income students from struggling families will receive snacks, uniforms, or even backpacks filled with school supplies that are required by their teachers.
+Find more details on free charitable scholarships.

 Another resource is Head Start.
 This is a free Child Development Program that provides comprehensive educational and health services to preschool children (three to five years old) of primarily low-income families, including those with a disability.